 Inheritance patterns and prenatal diagnosis Inheritance patternsAutosomal recessive.
 Genetic advice and counselling is available for families.
 Prenatal diagnosisThis may be possible for some families with an affected child where KIAA1279 gene alterations have been identified.

 Is there support?
 There is no support group for Goldberg Shprinzten syndrome in the UK.
-Cross referrals to other entries in Contact’s directory are intended to provide relevant support for those particular features of the disorder.
-Organisations identified in those entries do not provide support specifically for Goldberg Shprinzten syndrome.
-Families can use Contact’s freephone helpline for advice, information and, where possible, links to other families.
-To meet other families with disabled children, join Contact’s closed (private) Facebook group.
+Families can use Contact’s freephone helpline for advice and information To meet other families with disabled children, join Contact’s closed (private) Facebook group.